darbyjohnston/FSeq/README.md

 files in a directory.

 FSeq compiles on Linux, OS X, and Windows.
-A CMakeLists.txt is provided but the library can be trivially included in other build systems since it consists of a single .h and .c file (fseq.h and fseq.c).
+A CMakeLists.txt is provided for building the library, but the code can also be copied directly into another source tree for use (it consists of a single header and source file, fseq.h and fseq.c).

 FSeq is open source software distributed under a BSD style license.
 See the file LICENSE.txt for details.

-Example of how to split a file name into it's components:
+Example splitting a file name into a path, base name, number, and extension:

 	#include <fseq/fseq.h>
     ...